|

 The Victoria University of Wellington has six faculties:

-- Faculty of Architecture and Design
+- Architecture and Design

-- Faculty of Commerce and Administration
+- Commerce and Administration

-- Faculty of Education
+- Education

-- Faculty of Humanities and Social Sciences
+- Humanities and Social Sciences

-- Faculty of Law
+- Law

-- Faculty of Science
+- Science

 The university has several libraries including the Central Library, Law Library, Architecture and Design Library, Commerce Library and the W J Scott Library, all of which are open to all registered students of the university.